-(I) Floating restroom in service each full calender month dur-Oregon Administrative Rules Compilation ing the off season months.
+(I) Floating restroom in service each full calender month during the off season months.
 (Example; November, December, January, February, and March) Calculated at \$200 monthly with a maximum annual allocation not to exceed \$1,000.

 (e) Boat waste collection facilities are to be provided free for public use.
 No user fees may be collected or charged.
 The facility must be open and available to the general public to include hoses, adapters and power.